holoviz/param/doc/upgrade_guide.md

 # Param 2.0: 5.0    :)
 ```

-These are just two of the most common cases that can affect your code, but there are more obviously!
+These are just two of the most common cases that can affect your code, but there are more obviously.
 And as you can sense, these changes are subtle enough to have introduced changes in your code without you noticing, i.e. your `Parameter` attributes (like `default`, but other attributes are affected too) can now have different values in subclasses, without you getting any warning or your code raising any error.
 On its own this change was worth the major bump to Param 2.0!

 Because we've worked a lot on making sure that Parameter attributes are properly inherited, we've realized that you can now more easily end up with a Parameter whose state, i.e. the combination of all of its attribute values, is invalid.
-Therefore, at the end of the class inheritance mechanism, we added a validation of the *default* value and decided for not to only emit a warning when it fails, not to break your code on imports!
-You should definitely take care of these warnings, they indicate a Parameter is in an invalid state!
+Therefore, at the end of the class inheritance mechanism, we added a validation of the *default* value and decided for now to only emit a warning when it fails, not to break your code on imports!
+You should definitely take care of these warnings, they indicate a Parameter is in an invalid state:

 ```python
 class A(param.Parameterized):